Religious news and information sources

 Reporting information from other news source's without prior fact checking.
 For example, an evangelical Christian author who believes in a young earth misunderstood the nature of the "leap second" -- a timekeeping adjustment that adjusts for the continual deceleration of the earth's rotation.
 His invalid calculations indicated that if the earth coalesced 4.5 billion years ago as estimated by many different scientific methods, it would have been rotating so fast back then that it would have flattened like a pancake.
 In spite many scientific websites that pointed out the error in the author's calculations, the "pancake theory" was picked up by many religious information sources as proof of a young earth.
 We attempted to dialogue with many of these creationist web sites to remove the error, but were unable to convince any of them to correct their web sites.
 A conservative fact checking group would at least highlight information sources that replicate errors.

-It is our hope that people visiting this site will become more skeptical after reading some of the ways in which religious and secular media inject bias into their coverage.
+It is our hope that people visiting this web site will become more skeptical after reading some of the ways in which religious and secular media inject bias into their coverage.
 If many people Email complaints to these news sources, those